On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Introduction

 \cite{voccia2019same} propose the same-day delivery problem (SDDP) that shares a similar structure to ours.
-While their objective is to maximize the expected number of fulfilled orders, we aim to minimize the expected delivery time of all customer orders, as motivated by our application in on-time delivery. \cite{voccia2019same} assume decisions are to be made frequently whenever there is a new vehicle or order arriving, which increases the computational burden for system operators.
-Based on our communication with the practitioners, we set the decision epochs to be evenly distributed in the planning time span.
-Because of the complex structure of their problem, \cite{voccia2019same} need to employ neighborhood search heuristics in solving the subproblems (a complicated team orienteering problem has to be solved for every possible scenario).
-In contrast, based on a new decomposable approximation scheme for the value function, we are able to derive an efficient formulation that combines offline evaluation and online optimization, and propose Benders decomposition based algorithms to solve the resulting problem exactly.
+While their objective is to maximize the expected number of fulfilled orders, we aim to minimize the expected delivery time, as motivated by our application in on-time delivery.
+Because a complicated team orienteering problem has to be solved for every possible scenario, \cite{voccia2019same} apply neighborhood search heuristics as a solution subroutine, of which the optimality can be hardly guaranteed.
+In contrast, our decomposition-based algorithm integrates offline estimation and online rollout in a tractable manner.
+Note that our use of offline estimation is different from the offline-online approximate dynamic programming approach (ADP) proposed by \cite{ulmer2019offline}.
+Specifically, we do not require policy iterations to estimate and evaluate approximate policies for value function approximations.
+Notably, we extend their work on single-vehicle dynamic routing to the multi-vehicle setting with random demand, where a driver can take multiple trips in the planning horizon, and the need for coordination between vehicles across periods is prominent.
 Extensions to allow preemptive returns of vehicles and dynamic pricing of delivery deadline options are explored in \cite{ulmer2019preemptive} and \cite{ulmer2020dynamic}, respectively.
 We do not consider preemptive returns due to its implementation difficulties in the on-time delivery setting.
-Also, the marginal benefits of preemptive returns may not be significant, as shown in \cite{klapp2018dynamic}.
 We refer interested readers to \cite{ulmer2019modeling} for an excellent review of relevant dynamic VRP papers. \cite{ulmer2019modeling} advocate the use of route-based models to bridge the gap between real-world applications and solution methodologies.
-Following a similar paradigm, our model has designed the route plan for realized orders in each epoch, and specified the dispatching plan for future orders.
-This modeling framework indeed enables the connection with efficient exact solution methods.
+Following a similar paradigm, our model has designed the route plan for realized orders in each epoch and specified the dispatching plan for future orders.